bil9148/LyricDiffusion/README.md

 Follow the on-screen instructions to enter the artist name, song name, and customize other options.

-<h2>User Interface</h2>

-All customization options are conveniently presented in the application's user interface.
-No need for manual configuration files.
-Simply interact with the prompts provided.

 <h2>Contributing</h2>

 If you'd like to contribute to Lyrics2Images, feel free to fork the repository, make your enhancements, and submit a pull request.